Ctrlpanel-gg/panel/docker/standalone/README.md

 docker run -p 80:80 -p 443:443 -v /path/to/website_files:/var/www/html -v /path/to/nginx_config:/etc/nginx/conf.d/ ghcr.io/ctrlpanel-gg/panel:latest
 ```

+When installing you need to update the `.env` file.
+Change those two variables to: `MEMCACHED_HOST=redis` and `REDIS_HOST=redis`, to use the Redis server which comes with the docker compose installation.

 This command will run the latest CtrlPanel Docker image from Docker Hub and run it.

 The control panel will be available at http://localhost/install and will be a completely fresh installation.